 Of course this oil is better known for its use in cold medicines.
-It’s also used as an insect repellent, is antibacterial, antiviral, anti-parasitic, and anti-inflammatory.
-It’s even good for pain relief, helps regulate blood sugar and blood pressure.
+It’s also used as an insect repellent, is antibacterial, antiviral, anti-parasitic, and supports healthy inflammation levels in the body.
+It’s even good for aiding with pain relief, and helping to regulate blood sugar and blood pressure.
 It will be exciting to see the research connecting eucalyptus essential oil to anxiety grow as time goes on.

 Frankincense Essential Oil